ivanvera-nvm/next.store/README.md

 ## Adding third party scripts

 Adding third-party scripts to a webpage usually makes it slow.
-To maintain great performance while third-party scripts are added, this project uses [Partytown](https://github.com/BuilderIO/partytown/), a lazy-load library that helps relocate intensive scripts into a web worker and off of the main thread.
+To maintain great performance while adding third-party scripts, this project uses [Partytown](https://github.com/BuilderIO/partytown/), a lazy-load library that helps relocate intensive scripts into a web worker and off of the main thread.

-To add scripts using Partytown, add the type="text/partytown" to the script tag and make sure to add it before the Partytown script or component.
-Some third-party scripts execute expensive computations that may require some time to run, making pages few slow.
-If that's the case, wrap those in a function and reference it on the Partytown forward prop.
+To add scripts using Partytown, add the `type="text/partytown"` to the script tag - make sure to add it before the Partytown script or component.
+Some third-party scripts execute expensive computations that may require some time to run, making pages feel slow.
+If that's the case, wrap those in a function and reference it on the Partytown `forward` prop.
 By doing this, Partytown will run this function on a web worker so it doesn't block the main thread.

 ```tsx
 import Document, { Html, Head, Main, NextScript } from 'next/document'